This is our Complete Guide to Surfing Canggu in Bali.

-Whether you’re surfing or just chilling, you’re going to need to eat so here are the best cafés and restaurants in Canggu.
+Whether you’re surfing Canggu or just chilling, you’re going to need to eat so here are the best cafés and restaurants in Canggu.

 Crate Café is a great place to start the day and have breakfast.
 It really is the ultimate hipster place where you’ll see a load of surfers enjoying a good coffee or a pink, super healthy juice.
-For breakfast, the menu offers all different kinds of Müeslis and granola as well as more hearty and filling options such as sourdough bread with egg, bacon and avocado or porridge with strawberries, apple and cinnamon which you can wash down with a freshly squeezed orange juice.
+For breakfast, the menu offers all different kinds of Müeslis and granola as well as more hearty and filling options such as sourdough bread with egg, bacon, and avocado or porridge with strawberries, apple and cinnamon which you can wash down with a freshly squeezed orange juice.

 Anyone familiar to Canggu will know of Betelnut as it is an institution there.
-Not only that, but you will always find something great to eat there, whether it’s for breakfast, lunch or dinner.
+Not only that, but you will always find something great to eat there, whether it’s for breakfast, lunch, or dinner.
 If you want something healthy and light, then the smoothies and salads are particularly good.
-There are also a few Mexican favourites such as Burritos and Tacos and then if you’ve got room for more, and feel like having something sweet, there are some great desserts on the menu.
+There are also a few Mexican favorites such as Burritos and Tacos and then if you’ve got room for more, and feel like having something sweet, there are some great desserts on the menu.

-Canteen is an excellent place for lunch, it’s rather small, but the surfboards on the wall make it really cosy.
+Canteen is an excellent place for lunch, it’s rather small, but the surfboards on the wall make it really cozy.
 The sandwiches are great and are really big, so they will fill you up.
 And if you are not in the mood for a sandwich, then the salads are super tasty.

-Shady Shack is an excellent place for healthy, vegan and vegetarian choices.
+Shady Shack is an excellent place for healthy, vegan, and vegetarian choices.
 You should definitely try the Tempeh bowl which is delicious, and an iced coconut milk cappuccino really goes down a treat.
 With a variety of plant-based food and a really good selection, this is a great place to go for any mealtime.